jtekt/image-storage-microservice/README.md

-# Image storage microservice (Mongoose version)
+# Image storage microservice

-An image storage microservice built using Mongoose.
+A microservice to store and manage image data

 ## API
 | Route  | Method | Description |